Graduate School Curricular Guidelines CG

 New International Cooperative Degree ProgramNew International Cooperative Degree Program

-The purpose of an international cooperative degree program is to give outstanding international students an opportunity to pursue, simultaneously, two degrees in different international universities by reducing the amount of time required to complete both sets of degree requirements.
-The opportunity to gain an international experience in graduate education provides a means of access to new information and perspectives, innovative concepts and methods, emerging research technologies and unique populations and environments not typically available at a single institution and country.
+The purpose of an international cooperative degree program is to give outstanding students an opportunity to pursue, simultaneously, a graduate degree at Ohio State and at a partner international university.
+The ability to gain an international experience in graduate education provides access to new information and perspectives, innovative concepts and methods, emerging research technologies and unique populations and environments not typically available at a single institution and country.

 Ohio State units interested in establishing an International Cooperative Graduate Degree Program with an international partner must first establish an overarching International Cooperative Graduate Degree Agreement (ICGDA) with the international partner.
 This umbrella agreement outlines overall requirements of and conditions pertaining to all such ICGDAs.
 The signed ICGDA ensures both the Ohio State unit and international partner agree to the overall terms and conditions of such programs.
 Please be sure to review the International Cooperative Degree Program considerations section of these guidelines as you begin developing your curricular proposals.